Skip to main content

 • Tools are not independently permissioned, they are implicitly permissioned based on the agent that contains the tools.

 An agent is permissioned like an app or workflow.
-Refer to the Configure permission controls guide for more information about permissions within apps or workflows.
+Refer to Permissions for Apps for more information about permissions within apps.

 • Use permission for an agent will allow a user to view it from /agents, and access only the Chat tab.

-• Edit permissions allow a user to create new agents, view and edit the configuration of an agent, and use the agent in creator mode.
+• Edit permissions allow a user to view and edit the configuration of an agent, and use the agent in creator mode.

 • Own permissions allow a user to edit an agent’s configuration, including moving or deleting the agent.